melissamcewen/build-a-bot-workshop/bot-design.md

 **Give your bot some personality!
 Write your answers in your characters voice.
 Don&#39;t forget a greeting and goodbye !**

 * Oh hello!
 Sorry I didn't notice you, I've been reading this wonderful book.
-It's my favorite part because—you'll see Here's where she meets Prince Charming But she won't discover that it's him 'til Chapter Three!
+It's my favorite part because—you'll see Here's where she meets Prince Charming.
+But she won't discover that it's him 'til Chapter Three.
+Would you like to know about the things I like?
+Or maybe about my life?
 * Your likes
   * In this little village there isn't much, Père Robert's bookstore is just about my favorite place to go.
+Do you want to know about my favorite books?
+My dreams?
+Or maybe what I dislike?
     * fav books
       * My favorite book lately is Romeo & Juliet.
 It's about two lovers in fair Verona.
     * dreams